MojoJolo/textteaser/README.md

 TextTeaser is an automatic summarization algorithm that combines the power of natural language processing and machine learning to produce good results.

-TextTeaser is now ported in Python.
-Development is continued by [DataTeaser](http://www.datateaser.com/?textteaser).
+TextTeaser is ported in Python and is now part of [DataTeaser](http://www.datateaser.com/?textteaser).

-You can check the [Python TextTeaser here](https://github.com/MojoJolo/textteaser.py).
+Future developments can be seen in the [DataTeaser's fork of TextTeaser](https://github.com/DataTeaser/textteaser_py).

 ### Requirements